Koopman operator framework for spectral analysis and identification of infinite-dimensional systems: Spectral analysis and Extended Dynamic Mode Decomposition

 \subsection{Numerical example}

 We illustrate the generalized EDMD method with the Burgers equation

 associated with homogeneous Dirichlet boundary conditions $u(-1)=u(1)=0$.
 The dynamics \eqref{eq:dyn_Burgers} is conjugated to the linear diffusion dynamics $\dot{v} = \partial^2 v/\partial t^2$ through the so-called Cole-Hopf transformation (\cite{Hopf}).
-As explained in \cite{Nakao_PDE,Page}, this implies that the Koopman spectrum associated with the Burgers dynamics coincides with the Koopman spectrum associated with the diffusion dynamics and it follows that Koopman eigenfunctionals are of the form $\xi(v)=\langle sin(k\pi x/2), v(x) \rangle^\alpha$ (in the new variable $v$) and associated with the Koopman eigenvalues $\lambda=\alpha (k\pi/2)^2$.
+As explained in \cite{Nakao_PDE,Page}, this implies that the Koopman spectrum associated with the Burgers dynamics coincides with the Koopman spectrum associated with the linear diffusion dynamics.
+It follows that Koopman eigenfunctionals are related to eigenfunctions of the diffusion operator (see Section \ref{sec:Koopman_spectrum}) and, in particular, they are of the form $\zeta(v)=\langle sin(k\pi x/2), v(x) \rangle^\alpha$ (in the new variable $v$).
+The associated Koopman eigenvalues are given by $\lambda=\alpha (k\pi/2)^2$.

 We use the dynamics \eqref{eq:dyn_Burgers} to generate $m=50$ data-pairs taken from $10$ trajectories (with random, arbitrarily chosen initial conditions of the form $(x^2-1)\cos(a\pi x+b \pi)$, $a,b\in[0,1]$).
 The sampling time is $t_s=0.2$.
-Estimates of the Koopman eigenvalues are computed through the EDMD method, with $n=27$ basis functionals $\xi=\langle \cos(a_j(\pi x/2)+b_j\pi/2), (u(x))^k \rangle^l$, with $(j,k,l) \in \{1,2,3\}^3$ and where $a_j,b_j$ are randomly chosen over the interval $[0,1]$.
+Estimates of the Koopman eigenvalues are computed through our generalized EDMD method, with $n=27$ basis functionals $\zeta_{j,k,l}=\langle \cos(a_j(\pi x/2)+b_j\pi/2), (u(x))^k \rangle^l$, with $(j,k,l) \in \{1,2,3\}^3$ and where $a_j,b_j$ are randomly chosen over the interval $[0,1]$.
 As shown in Fig. \ref{fig:spectrum_Burgers}, dominant eigenvalues $-\alpha (\pi/2)^2$, $\alpha \in \mathbb{N}$, are captured.
 This is consistent with the results presented in \cite{Page} and shows the importance of selecting an augmented basis of nonlinear functionals to capture other eigenvalues than the principal ones of the form $(k \pi/2)^2$, $k\in \mathbb{N}$.
 Note that other (complex) eigenvalues may appear over different numerical tests.
 They should be considered in light of future theoretical analysis (see Remark \ref{rem:converg}), and more advanced methods should be proposed to distinguish true eigenvalues from spurious ones.